Traceable Black-box Watermarks for Federated Learning: Experiments

-\textbf{Size of Watermark Dataset.} A larger watermark dataset may improve the effectiveness of the watermark injection process by increasing the diversity and representativeness of watermark triggers, allowing the model to learn a more robust mapping between the watermark trigger and its intended response.
+\textbf{Size of Watermark Dataset.} A larger watermark dataset may enhance the effectiveness of watermark injection, enabling the model to learn a more robust mapping between the watermark trigger and its intended response.
 To validate this, we vary the size of the watermark dataset from $50$ to $200$ samples.
-The averaged $\text{MA}$ and $\text{VR}$ results across all datasets are summarized in the right sub-figure of \autoref{fig: partition_ratios_and_watermark_dataset_size}.
+The averaged $\text{MA}$ and $\text{VR}$ results across all datasets are summarized in the right sub-figure of Figure~\ref{fig: partition_ratios_and_watermark_dataset_size}.
 Similar to the effect of the partition ratio $k$, the size of the watermark dataset significantly impacts the traceability of watermarked models, while having minimal effect on $\text{MA}$.
 Specifically, when the watermark dataset contains only $50$ triggers, \method achieves a suboptimal $\text{VR}$ of $54.17\%$, despite obtaining the highest $\text{MA}$ of $65.85\%$.
 However, with $100$ or more samples, \method ensures successful watermark injection, with only a limited $\text{MA}$ drop (at most $0.34\%$), striking a better balance between $\text{MA}$ and $\text{VR}$.
 Therefore, choosing a sufficiently large watermark dataset, such as $100$ samples or more, is essential to ensure the effectiveness of \methodwospace.